Adapting a Text-to-Audio Model for Room Impulse Response Generation: Experiments

 \subsection{Experimental Setup}

-We conducted our experiments using the BUT ReverbDB~\cite{szoke2019building} , which provide real-world RIRs paired with room images.
-We split the dataset in room-disjoint manner into 1,736 training samples from seven rooms and 589 test samples from two rooms of contrasting sizes: L207 (465 samples, 98\,m$^3$) and CR2 (124 samples, 1{,}033\,m$^3$).
-The training prompts were generated via the pipeline detailed in Section \ref{VLM}.
+We conducted our experiments using the BUT ReverbDB~\cite{szoke2019building} and OpenAIR datasets\footnote{\href{https://www.openair.hosted.york.ac.uk}{https://www.openair.hosted.york.ac.uk}}, which provide real-world RIRs paired with room images.
+We split the dataset in a room-disjoint manner into 1,568 training pairs from 58 rooms and 138 test pairs from 7 rooms.
+The training prompts were generated via the pipeline detailed in Section~\ref{VLM}.

-For fine-tuning, we initialized the training model with the pre-trained weights from the \texttt{stabilityai/stable-audio-open-1.0} checkpoint\footnote{\href{https://huggingface.co/stabilityai/stable-audio-open-1.0}{https://huggingface.co/stabilityai/stable-audio-open-1.0}}.
-We froze the T5 text encoder and the VAE, updating only the Diffusion Transformer (DiT) weights.
+To investigate whether priors learned from large-scale general audio data benefit RIR generation, we trained and compared two model variants: SAO-Finetuned, which initializes the DiT with pre-trained weights from the official checkpoint\footnote{\href{https://huggingface.co/stabilityai/stable-audio-open-1.0}{https://huggingface.co/stabilityai/stable-audio-open-1.0}}, and SAO-Scratch, which initializes the DiT with random weights.
+In both cases, we froze the T5 text encoder and the VAE, updating only the DiT during training.
+This design preserves the text understanding of the text encoder and the acoustic representation prior of the VAE, while allowing the DiT to model only the probability distribution of the target RIR dataset.

 The model was optimized using the AdamW optimizer (learning rate 5e-5, betas 0.9 and 0.999, weight decay 0.001) with an InverseLR scheduler.
-Fine-tuning was conducted for 5 epochs on a single NVIDIA RTX A6000 GPU, requiring approximately 30 minutes of training time.
+Both the SAO-Finetuned and SAO-Scratch models were trained for 50k steps (approximately 130 epochs).
+Training was conducted on a single NVIDIA RTX A6000 GPU and required approximately 10 hours per model.

 As no publicly available text-to-RIR model exists for direct comparison, we compared our proposed method against Image2Reverb~\cite{singh2021image2reverb}, which generates RIRs given room images.
 This comparison is feasible as our training dataset originally comprises image-RIR pairs.
-We evaluated two variants of the baseline model: 1) a model retrained from scratch on our training dataset, and 2) a model using the author's officially released weights\footnote{\href{https://media.mit.edu/~nsingh1/image2reverb/model.ckpt}{https://media.mit.edu/~nsingh1/image2reverb/model.ckpt}}.
+We used the author's officially released weights\footnote{\href{https://media.mit.edu/~nsingh1/image2reverb/model.ckpt}{https://media.mit.edu/~nsingh1/image2reverb/model.ckpt}} with the official inference code, as retraining the model failed with the reduced data pool used in this paper.
+Note that the Image2Reverb model was not originally trained on the dataset used in this study, and its training dataset partially overlaps with our test set through the inclusion of OpenAIR samples.
 PromptReverb~\cite{vosoughi2025promptreverbmultimodalroomimpulse} was excluded from baselines as its model weights and code are not yet publicly available.